XylotrupesGideon/public_CV/README.md

 **First Aid Helper** _(2020 - Present)_ <br>
 I have been a first aid helper for my department since 2020.

-**Mental Health First Aid** _(organization ongoing)_ <br>
-I am currently trying to establish Mental Health First Aid course at the Center for Organismal Studies.
-These courses will train us to help colleagues that are struggling with mental health.

 ### Social Engagement outside of university